Kafva/firefox/README.md

 ```

 ## macOS
-This guide describes how to cross compile from x86_64 to arm64, I recommend
-using [quickemu](https://github.com/quickemu-project/quickemu) to create the
-build machine if you do not have a powerful x86_64 mac lying around.
+Building Firefox requires a fairly powerful machine, if you do not have a
+powerful mac lying around, I recommend using
+[quickemu](https://github.com/quickemu-project/quickemu) to create the build
+machine.
+The default settings in `mozconfig_darwin` will compile for an arm64
-You need at least 64 GB of disk.
+target, this works fine when compiling on a x86_64 VM.
+You need at least 64 GB
+of disk.
 Setup from a fresh install:

 0. Install Xcode command line tools: `xcode-select --install`
 1. Install brew: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`